 Yes, colored contacts are suitable for those with perfect vision.

-These lenses, often referred to as 'plano' or non-prescription lenses, are designed purely for cosmetic purposes, offering a way to change your eye color without affecting your vision.
+These lenses, often referred to as 'plano' lenses, are designed purely for cosmetic purposes.
+They offer a way to change your eye color without affecting your vision.

 Yes, colored contacts are safe with proper usage and care.

-Safety in using colored contact lenses depends on sourcing them from reputable manufacturers and suppliers who adhere to high standards of quality and safety.
+Safety in using colored contact lenses heavily depends on sourcing them from reputable manufacturers and suppliers.
+Choose brands that adhere to high standards of quality and safety.

-It's essential to follow all prescribed usage guidelines, including proper cleaning, storage, and handling.
+It is essential to follow all prescribed usage guidelines, which include:

 Colored contacts should not be worn for more than 8-10 hours daily.